KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Images-Article.md

 ## Symbol-based image extensions

 KeyboardKit has additional images that aim to match native iOS system images, for instance ``SwiftUI/Image/keyboard``.
-See ``SwiftUI/Image`` for a complete list of additional images that are provided by the library.
+See the ``SwiftUI/Image`` extension file for a complete list of images that are provided by the library.

 ![SF Symbol Images](images.jpg)